aleksanderaleksic/tgmigrate/README.md

 }
 ```

-this file can be specified by using the `-c`(config) flag, </br> if not specified tgmigrate will look ub the parent
+this file can be specified by using the `-c`(config) flag, </br> if not specified tgmigrate will look in the parent
 folders up to `$HOME`

 `migration = "./migration"` refers to the directory where the migration files are located, this path is relative to the